 Accidents and Injuries: Dr. Jimenez discusses injuries and associated symptoms caused by the trauma from accidents.
 Being involved in a motor vehicle accident may lead to injuries but also can become a tangled web full of confusion and frustrations.
-Therefore, it is very important to have a qualified provider specializing in these matter completely assess the circumstances surrounding any injury from an accident.
-Loved ones must know the options: Don’t wait to evaluate…
+Therefore, it is essential to have a qualified provider specializing in these matters, to thoroughly assesses the circumstances surrounding an injury from an accident.
+Loved ones must know the options: Don’t wait to evaluate.

 An auto accident is one of the leading causes of spine injuries and is responsible for more than 40 percent of injuries every year.
 That is a troubling statistic.
-Because auto accidents cannot always be prevented, having the right understanding of spine injuries can allow people to recognize injury and seek proper treatment.
+Auto accidents cannot always be prevented, having the right understanding of spine injuries can allow people to recognize damage and seek proper treatment.

-The spine is an intricate structure, but additionally it is delicate.
-The spine isn’t designed to withstand the harmful effects of an auto accident.
+The spine is an intricate structure, but additionally, it is delicate.
+The spinal cord isn’t designed to withstand the harmful effects of an auto accident.
 Regrettably, spine and neck injuries are common during auto collisions; the impact damages the muscles and the ligaments in the back, and the facet joints bear the brunt of the force.
-This could result in injuries, such as compression fractures, disk herniation, whiplash, and spondylolisthesis.
+The resulting injuries, such as compression fractures, disk herniation, whiplash, and spondylolisthesis.

-It is essential to be able to spot the symptoms of damage or injury, so if you or someone you love is hurt, its important to understand what steps you should follow for proper care.
-Some auto accidents may be made worse when the injured individual is moved.
+It is essential to be able to spot the symptoms of damage or injury, so if you or someone you love is hurt, it’s important to understand what steps you should follow for proper care.
 You should seek the assistance of a medical professional if you experience back or neck pain following an automobile collision.
 A muscle strain may heal by itself, but if neck or back pain persists due to a much more serious condition or injury, the affected individual could feel pain for months or years if left untreated.

 Accidents And Injuries: Identifying Damage or Injury

-How do you know if back or neck pain is simply a muscle strain, or even a more significant injury or condition?
-Until you are evaluated by a healthcare specialist, you likely won’t know for certain, however there are a number of indications that may indicate that aid is needed.
+How do you know if back or neck pain is merely a muscle strain or a more significant injury?
+Until a healthcare specialist evaluates you, you likely won’t know for sure, however, some indications may indicate that aid is needed.
 A few of the neck and back injuries include:

 Compression fractures are common in the thoracic and cervical spine (middle and lower back) after a car crash.
-While the entire body is held in place with a seatbelt, during impact, the body may be thrown forward.
+While the entire body is held in place with a seatbelt, during impact, the body can thrust forward.
 This can pull on the vertebrae.
 As the vertebrae may rarely move, in some cases, spinal fractures may result in spinal cord injuries.
-Those with spinal cord injuries may experience tingling, numbness, weakness, or loss of bowel and bladder control, although the main symptom of a spinal fracture is mild to severe back pain that interferes with movement.
-When a fracture is suspected, it is important not to move the injured person; harm could be caused by motion.
+Those with spinal cord injuries may experience tingling, numbness, weakness, or loss of bowel and bladder control, although the main symptom of a spinal fracture is mild to a severe back pain that interferes with movement.
+When a fracture is suspected, it is important not to move the injured person, as an injury could result by motion.

-Spondylolisithesis occurs when a vertebra shifts from place because of a stress fracture in bone.
+Spondylolisthesis occurs when a vertebra shifts out of place because of a stress fracture.
 The bone that is displaced can press on the nerves or narrow the spinal canal, causing pain, numbness, or weakness in the buttock or leg, and trouble walking.
 In extreme cases, it may lead to loss of bladder or bowel control.
-Some people don’t experience symptoms until many years later, or experience no symptoms at all.
+Some people don’t experience symptoms until many years later or experience no symptoms at all.

 Considering that the discs absorb the vast majority of the impact to the spine, it is possible to get a herniated disc through an auto accident.
-A disc is herniated if its tender core pushes through a little crack in the outside of the disc, irritating the nerves.
-Many people today experience no symptoms, but others might experience leg or arm pain, depending on the location of the herniated disc, and might experience tingling, numbness, or weakness in the region.
+A spinal disc becomes herniated if it’s softcore pushes through a little crack in the outside of the spinal disc, irritating the nerves.
+Many people today experience no symptoms, but others might experience leg or arm pain, depending on the location of the herniated disc, and might experience tingling numbness, or weakness in the region.

 What To Do If You Have A Spinal Injury

-Should you encounter any back or neck pain at all following a auto accident, you should be evaluated by a healthcare professional to rule out any severe injury.
-But, it is important to get medical care immediately in case you experience tingling, numbness, fatigue, or lack of bowel or bladder control.
-These are indications of a more serious injury that has to be addressed immediately.
+Should you encounter any back or neck pain at all.
+Following an auto accident, you should be evaluated by a healthcare professional to rule out any severe injury.
+But, it is essential to get medical care immediately in case you experience tingling, numbness, fatigue, or lack of bowel or bladder control.
+These are indications of a more severe injury that needs addressing immediately.

-The violent movement from the force of a sudden stop in a vehicle may frequently cause shoulder injuries, such as broken bones, when these are slammed into parts of the interior of an automobile.
+The violent movement from the force of a sudden stop in a vehicle may frequently cause shoulder injuries, such as broken bones when slammed into parts of the interior of an automobile.
 These same powerful actions may also cause the shoulder to protrude out of the joint or the rotator cuff may be torn or damaged.
-Muscle and cartilage tears are often the more serious types of injuries.
+Muscle and cartilage tears are often the more severe types of injuries.
 Other internal complications can cause bleeding which may need immediate medical care.